 Hublot Big Bang Referee: Battery life

 If you're hoping you can make it through the entire World Cup without charging the Big Bang Referee, that is simply not going to happen.
-Like most of the luxury Wear watches we've had on our wrists the last couple of years, Hublot's smartwatch is no different promising you a day's play and then that's back onto the charger.
+Like most of the luxury Wear watches we've had on our wrists the last couple of years, Hublot's smartwatch promises you a day's play and then that's back onto the charger.
 Based on our time with it, that is exactly what you get and it struggles to go further than that.
 Especially if you have those match alerts running and you're intending to tap into any Wear extras like GPS and Google Pay.